A Year-Round Guide to Franklin and Nantahala

 Michael Parker

-Michael Parker’s latest book is the novel Prairie Fever.
-He taught for many years in the creative writing program at UNC Greensboro and now lives in Durham.
+Michael Parker is the author of 11 works of fiction His latest book is I Am the Light of This World.
+He taught for many years in the creative writing program at UNC Greensboro and lives in Durham.